Jovan Cicmil's Blog

 How To Find the Best Clients on Upwork in Three Steps

 A lot of people complain about the quality of projects available on Upwork these days.
-Cheap clients, ridiculous requests, impossible projects — you name it, it’s there.
+Cheap clients , ridiculous requests, impossible projects — you name it, it’s there.
 Well, I’ve got some news for you.
 First of all, none of this is new.
-Upwork (and every other freelance platform, for that matter) has always had a rich supply of clients who want insane things done for pocket change.
-A...
+Upwork (and every other freelance platform, for that ...

 My Trip Down the web3 Rabbit Hole: Separating Hype From Substance